Learning to Erase Private Knowledge from Multi-Documents for Retrieval-Augmented Large Language Models: Introduction

 \section{Introduction}

-Retrieval-augmented generation (RAG) is regarded as a promising solution for for deploying large language models (LLMs) in proprietary domains~\cite{fan2024survey,rw7,rw15}, as it leverages proprietary data as a retrieval corpus to obtain relevant documents for generation.
+Training Large Language Models(LLMs) requires substantial computational resources and centralized data storage, which limits their application in proprietary and private domains~\cite{ye2024openfedllm,kuang2024federatedscope,zheng2024safely}.
+Retrieval-augmented generation (RAG) is regarded as a promising solution to deploy large language models (LLMs) in proprietary domains~\cite{fan2024survey,rw7,rw15}, as it leverages proprietary data as a retrieval corpus to obtain relevant documents for generation.

-However, the documents retrieved from proprietary data may contain sensitive information, such as home addresses or social relationships, posing risks of privacy leakage in generative results~\cite{rw7}.
-Therefore, it is crucial to design an efficient private knowledge eraser for RAG, capable of removing sensitive information from the retrieval documents while preserving public knowledge to support downstream generation.
+However, documents retrieved from proprietary data may contain sensitive information, such as home addresses or social relationships, posing risks of privacy leakage in generative results~\cite{rw7}.
+Therefore, it is crucial to design an efficient private knowledge eraser for RAG, capable of removing sensitive information from retrieval documents while preserving public knowledge to support downstream generation.
 Traditional text anonymization methods~\cite{dou-etal-2024-reducing, frikha2024incognitext, mosallanezhad2019deep} rely on obfuscating expressions or adding noise to erase specific private knowledge in a document.
 They leverage differential privacy techniques that add noise during training and tokenization to remove private information, or use synthetic data generation, document sanitization, and privacy-aware retrieval to preserve utility while minimizing exposure of private information.